Kubernetes Tutorial for Beginners (Step by Step)

 You can find more details about Services and Ingress here.

-Here you can see the kind of resource is Service.
+Here, you can see the kind of resource called service.
 And the type of Service is ClusterIP.

-targetPort is the port that the backend Pods listen for incoming connections on.
+targetPort is the port on which the backend Pods listen for incoming connections.
 The service will forward traffic to this port.
 Ultimately, network traffic will reach the application running inside the Pod.

 port is the port that the Service itself will receive traffic on selector is what ties the Service to its backend Pods.
 The Service checks for Pods with similar labels and forwards the traffic to them.

-Let's deploy this yaml file to the cluster.
+Let's deploy this manifest file to the cluster.

 Let's check the details of the Service.